nathanlem1/DetectTrack-UAV/README.md

 ```

 ### Detection Demo
-First, you need to download a pretrained model from [here](https://drive.google.com/file/d/12BoRMRhfbBHnoN45lyVLQVxIWGLTjFI1/view?usp=drive_link) and then put in `pretrained` folder.
+First, you need to download a pretrained model from [here](https://drive.google.com/file/d/12BoRMRhfbBHnoN45lyVLQVxIWGLTjFI1/view?usp=drive_link)
+and then put in `DetectTrack-UAV/yoloxdetector/pretrained` folder.

 * **Method 1:** Using traditional approach